AFFAIR RECOVERY 101

 What’s the best way to survive this?

-I believe that surviving infidelity is like surviving a fire — the more you know about the nature of fires, the better your chances of surviving.
+I believe that surviving infidelity is like surviving a fire: the more you know about the nature of fires, the better your chances of surviving.
 And the opposite is also true — the less you know about surviving a fire, the more dangerous things become for you.
 Why?
 Because in the event of a fire, there’s a wrong way and a right way to survive it, and knowing the difference between the two could be a matter of life and death.
 I’ve observed that a similar rule applies when it comes to surviving after infidelity… there’s a right way and a wrong way to survive it.

 The way I see it, there are two roads to recovery: the passive road and the active road.
 And of the two, the passive road is by far the most popular.
-So what’s the difference between the two?
+So, what’s the difference between the two?
 Well, it basically boils down to time and energy.
 The passive road is the long-suffering road — it depends and waits on others for rescue.
 The active road on the other hand is about actively participating in your own recovery process, thereby shortening your suffering.
 In my opinion, the active road is the right way to survive this.

 Notice: A lot of things in that wrong approach feels instinctive and even normal, and yet they are not helpful in the long run.
-Because if you take the passive approach, you’re actually taking the hard road to recovery, and you’ll end up wasting hundreds of your precious life hours suppressing pain, repressing anger, and suffering in silence.
+If you take the passive approach, you’re actually taking the hard road to recovery, and you’ll end up wasting hundreds of your precious life hours suppressing pain, repressing anger, and suffering in silence.
 My suggestion?
 Get on the active road to recovery as soon as possible.

 What are the stages of recovery after infidelity?